...They want to be part of it.

 Increasingly, companies seem willing to play by these new rules.
 Take Mossman Australia, the fashionable Australian swimwear designer that’s engaging students and Gen Zers in a way that’s not only inspired, but refreshingly sincere.
 Mossman Australia partnered with UNiDAYS and took to social media to invite Australian students to come up with their own, unique designs for Mossman Australia swimwear.
 The two winners of the competition would have their designs featured in Mossman Australia’s SS18 collection: a nice bit of nationwide exposure for an aspiring fashion designer.

 It’s the perfect instance of a brand willing to go the distance in treating students as partners - both in terms of creative ability and marketing savoir faire.
 And it generated brand-lift for Mossman Australia that advertising couldn’t have bought: Throughout the contest, student engagement with Mossman Australia rose by a full 550 percent.
 Let those numbers speak for themselves.

 By helping, inspiring and collaborating with the students of Gen Z, marketers have everything to gain.
 But most importantly, they stand to gain loyal, potentially lifelong customers.

 Why?
 It’s simple, really: Everyone remembers the face of the person who once saved them.
-It’s a lesson in philanthropy that translates nicely over to the ROI-driven world of marketing - if companies are willing to seize the day and approach their customers as their equals.
+It’s a lesson in philanthropy that translates nicely over to the ROI-driven world of marketing—if companies are willing to seize the day and approach their customers as partners.